 In 2020, the City Council approved a draft Race and Equity Framework which focuses on racial equity through thoughtful review of City practices and procedures such as budget and finance, employee conduct, ethics, hiring and promotion practices, training, and other policies and standards.
 As part of the Race and Equity Framework, City Council committed to the formation of a Diversity Coalition Committee (DCC) to examine the City's current policies and engage the community on various aspects of race and equity as part of an evolving effort to address systemic racism and bias in the policies and practices of municipal government.
 The proposed goals of the DCC are focused on three specific areas: education, facilitation, and continuous improvement.
 To understand community needs and how residents and businesses view Signal Hill's handling of diversity and equity the City conducted a Diversity, Equity, & Inclusion survey in January 2022.
 The mixed-method approach survey included 704 city residents recruited via mail, email, text, and phone.
 Data collection was via phone and online and was conducted in English, Spanish, Khmer and Korean.
-The results of the survey are key to identifying actions to address systemic racism and bias in the policies to address systemic racism and bias in the policies to address systemic racism and bias in the policies and procedures and bias in the policies and procedures are systemic racism and bias in the policies and procedures are systemic racism and bias in the policies and procedures are systemic racism and bias in the policies and procedures are systemic racism and procedures are systemic racism.
+The results of the survey are key to identifying actions to address systemic racism and bias in the policies and practices of municipal government.
 In 2021, the DCC asked the City Council to fund a list of projects including the survey summarized above.
 Additional efforts will include outreach at City events, race and equity training for staff, affordable housing and economic development programs.
 Findings from the Diversity, Equity, & Inclusion survey relevant to the AFFH analysis include: